LearningKijo/SecurityResearcher-Note/SecurityResearcher-Note-Folder/Day9-XDR-IncidentResponse-Insights.md

 Extended detection and response describes ***a unified security incident detection and response platform*** that automatically collects and ***correlates data from multiple proprietary security components***.
 > Gartner® Innovation Insight for Extended Detection and Response

+## XDR, Microsoft 365 Defender
+In Microsoft Security, we have an XDR solution called Microsoft 365 Defender, which provides a wide range of protection, including the following:

+1. Microsoft Defender fot Office 365 (MDO)
+2. Microsoft Defender for Cloud Apps (MDA)
+3. Microsoft Defender for Endpoint (MDE)
+4. Microsoft Defender for Identity (MDI)
+5. Azure Active Directory Identity Protection (AADID)

 ## Gartner® Magic Quadrant™
 Before we dive into the power of XDR and Microsoft 365 Defender in this blog, let's take a fascinating look at the market research results for Endpoint Protection/XDR over the past 2 years.